Alak-Das/simple-queue-service/README.md

 *   `spring.data.mongodb.uri`: The connection URI for the MongoDB instance.
 Can be set via `MONGO_URI` environment variable.
 *   `spring.data.mongodb.database`: The database name for MongoDB.
 Can be set via `MONGO_DB` environment variable.
-*   `message.expiry.minutes`: The retention period for messages in minutes.
-Default is 10.
+*   `persistence.duration.minutes`: The retention period for messages in MongoDB in minutes.
+Default is 30.
+*   `cache.ttl.minutes`: The Time-To-Live for messages in Redis cache in minutes.
+Default is 5.
 *   `server.port`: The port on which the application will run.
 Default is 8080.
 *   `security.user.username`: Username for the 'USER' role.
 Can be set via `SECURITY_USER_USERNAME` environment variable.
 *   `security.user.password`: Password for the 'USER' role.
 Can be set via `SECURITY_USER_PASSWORD` environment variable.